Grace and peace to you …

 In 2015 Jesse Laitinen, strategic partnership manager at Khulisa Social Solutions (KSS) began to plant the idea of addressing chronic homelessness on the streets of Cape Town through food gardening.
 The project is called Streetscapes and believes that enabling people to be productive and add value, addresses social problems much more effectively than welfare projects.

 For the last five months, Rachel Harvey (who sits in a pew near you on a Sunday :-)!) has worked tirelessly in developing the site together with many, many hands – hands that were unemployed previously and ignored.
-Hands like those of Zoleka Kakaza, 24, who has been on the streets for several years.
-She says she loves working in the garden.
-“Garden work is good for me.
+Hands like those who have been on the streets for several years.
+Hands that love working in the garden saying, “Garden work is good for me.
 It brings me peace of mind.
 Though I am paid R1275 per month, I find it better than begging,” she said.
 And hands like those of Zamuxolo Masabalala, originally from the Eastern Cape, that have been without work since 2010.
 He said, “I was married, but we had a dispute and so I was kicked out of the house … I decided to be in the streets.”
 In his childhood, he used to garden, and thanks to the project, he is again using that experience.

 The Department of Agriculture in the Western Cape is involved in kick-starting the project and the City of Cape Town pays small stipends to those working in the garden.
 Reliance Organic Compost helped too as did Michells Wholesale Nursery.